rakanabusaidah/pdsnd_github/README.md

 ### Date created
-Data provided by www.motivateco.com for Bicycle-sharing systems
+Data provided by www.motivateco.com a Bicycle-sharing system provider for many major cities in the United States.

 ### Project Title
 Bike Share Data